mendlero/react-plus-vue/docs/useVRef.md

 }
 ```

-And then you change the value in the OtherComponent, it will not update in `OtherComponent`
+And then you change the value in `MyComponent`, it will not update in `OtherComponent`, see [the tests](../packages/react-plus-vue/src/tests/integration/hooks/useVRef.test.tsx) for more details